 Ensure their performance reviews are aligned with the company’s goals as well.

-When you recruit for potential employees and leaders in your small business, you should give them a copy of the mission statement.
+Additionally, when you recruit potential employees and leaders in your small business, you should give them a copy of the mission statement.
 It doesn’t just keep you focused, but it can help your team stay focused when difficulties arise.
-It can help make difficult decisions easier.
+Also, it can help make difficult decisions easier.

 Long-Term Planning